 Who is eligible for auto enrolment?

 Most staff between the ages of 22 and State Pension age, who earn at least £10,000 per year and work in the UK, are eligible for auto enrolment in the workplace pension.
-Staff who fail to qualify can still request to be put into the pension scheme but in such cases employers are not necessarily required to contribute.
+Staff who are between 16 and 74 years of age who fail to qualify can still request to be put into the pension scheme but in such cases employers are not necessarily required to contribute.
 Employees who can present proof of their lifetime allowance protection or who specifically request to opt out do not have to be enrolled into the scheme.